Nevada’s Ryan White Programs Resource Directory

-Relocating To Nevada
+Relocating to Nevada

-• Know and document your current health benefits.
+• Know & document your current health benefits.
 This is important because many state programs differ and may not offer the same coverage.
 You’ll need to know what you have now, including your eligibility requirements.
 This way, you or your case manager can compare what you currently have to what’s available in your new state of residence.

 • Get a 3-6 month supply of your current meds before you move to cover you in case of a lapse in coverage.
 An adequate supply of medications should make any unforeseen lapses easier to handle.